ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 - community
 - climate change
 - packages development
-description: .
+description: "An interactive session at the Climate Sensitive Infectious Disease Network AGM 2025 exploring open science, R packages, and research software development."
 params:
-  doi: ""
+  doi: "10.59350/m41m5-xmc26"
 ---

+The “Climate Sensitive Infectious Disease” (CSID) Network looks to connect a global community of actors contributing towards impactful CSID software tools and establish localized CSID communities that can link existing on-the-ground issues and initiatives to the development and maintenance of CSID tools.

-On July 21, during the [2025 Annual General Meeting of the “Climate Sensitive Infectious Disease Network” (CSIDNet )](https://csidnet.org/2025-virtual-annual-general-meeting-hub/),  Yanina Bellini Saibene and Samuel Schildhauer co-lead a session titled **“Open Science, R Packages, and Research Software Development”**.
+On July 21, during the [2025 Annual General Meeting of the CSIDNet](https://csidnet.org/2025-virtual-annual-general-meeting-hub/),  Yanina Bellini Saibene and Samuel Schildhauer co-lead a session titled **“Open Science, R Packages, and Research Software Development”**.
 The session was designed not only to introduce participants to tools and practices in open science with R but also to encourage active reflection and discussion on their own workflows and the challenges they face.

 ## Kicking Things Off: The Human Barometer